 The luxurious one or two bedroom villas have a full kitchen, verandahs with BBQ and outdoor seating, spacious living and dining areas and air-conditioning.
 You get generous breakfast provisions each day.
 If you don’t want to cook, visit the Woolshed Restaurant for the most amazing dinner or takeaway.

 During the day, it’s a short drive to the many walks and drives at Wilpena Pound or visit Blinman or Parachilna.
 At Rawnsley Park Station there are plenty of activities to keep you busy.
 Go on a guided or self-guided walk – easy and challenging options are available – or explore 4wd trails and cycling tracks.

 Heli-Camping Experience – Flinders Ranges

-For something unique you need to experience Heli-camping.
-It may not have the luxe factor but it is an incredible way to experience the beauty of the Outback.
+For something unique, try Heli-camping.
+It may not have the luxe factor but it is an incredible way to experience the beauty of the outback.